AliSoftware/generate-enum-allvalues/README.md

 print("- Foo.CardSymbol  :", Foo.CardSymbol.allValues.map { $0.rawValue })
 ```

-And when you run your code, that will print:
+So that when you run your code, it will print:

 ```
 - Boolish         : [1, 0, 2]